 |Mitomycin||72.3 percent||27.3 percent|

-According to Brian Loggie, M.D., lead surgeon in the study and a pioneer in HIPEC surgery, carboplatin is clearly the better option.
+According to Dr. Brian Loggie, lead surgeon in the study and a pioneer in HIPEC surgery, carboplatin is clearly the better option.
 However, the study’s sample size of 44 patients is limiting.

 With only about 1,000 U.S. patients diagnosed with peritoneal mesothelioma each year, it may be some time before researchers complete a larger, more reliable investigation.
 Debate over the best option will likely continue as experts search for HIPEC drugs that provide the longest survival with minimal complications.